MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 ## Install multiple languages as part of deploying Office

 To install Office 365 ProPlus in multiple languages, use the [Office Customization Tool](https://config.office.com/) to add the languages you want, and then use the Office Deployment Tool or Configuration Manager to deploy Office in those languages.
+If you are deploying Office from a local source on your network, you must download your languages to the local source, in the same way that you download the Office package.

 > [!NOTE]
 > The primary language selected in the Office Customization Tool determines the Shell UI language.
 The Shell UI is the language that is used to display shortcuts, right-click context menus, and tooltips.
 If you decide that you want to change the Shell UI language after an initial installation, you have to uninstall Office and reinstall it.

 ## Add languages to existing installations of Office 365 ProPlus

 After installing Office, you can install additional languages for Office 365 ProPlus.
 To do so, use the same tools you used to deploy Office, such as Configuration Manager or the Office Deployment Tool.
-When creating the configuration file in the Office Customization Tool, select **Language Pack** as the Additional Product in the Products section.
+When creating the configuration file in the [Office Customization Tool](https://config.office.com/), select **Language Pack** as the Additional Product in the Products section.
 In the Language section, select the additional languages you want to install.

+By default, the ODT will install the languages from the same location that Office gets updates from.
+If you want to install the languages from a different source location, specify the source path in the configuration file.

 > [!NOTE]
-> By default, the ODT will install the languages from the same location that Office gets updates from.
-If you want to install the languages from a different source location, specify the source path in the configuration file.
+> Best practice: Include all the language packs you plan to deploy.
+When creating the configuration file in the Office Customization Tool, we recommend selecting Match operating system to automatically install the same languages that are in use by the operating system and any user on the client device.
+We also recommend selecting Fallback to the CDN to use the Office CDN as a backup source for language packs.

 ## Install proofing tools

 Each language version of Office 365 ProPlus includes proofing tools for a set of companion languages.
 For example, when you deploy the English version of Office, users receive proofing tools for English, Spanish, and French.
 These proofing tools include spelling and grammar checkers, thesauruses, and hyphenators.
 They might also include language-specific editing features such as Language AutoDetect, AutoSummarize, and Intelligent AutoCorrect.